JLuc/scribus-project-manager/README.md

 # Running

-The `makbook` script does run `slacheck` on each file of the source and performs various tests and actions, depending on the command line or config files options.
+The `makebook` script does run `slacheck` on each file of the source and performs various tests and actions, depending on the command line or config files options.

 * Default :
   - it does test whether files and project conforms to the standards described in the config files : color management, image file storage, etc